 1. Put the tuna filets into a Ziploc bag.

-2. Whisk together the seafood stock, garlic, orange juice, canola oil, honey and ginger.
-Add to the Ziploc bag, close the zipper, and move the bag around to coat the tuna filets with the marinade.
-Let marinate in refrigerator for up to 30 minutes.
+2. Whisk together the seafood stock, garlic, orange juice, oil, honey and ginger.
+Add the marinade to the Ziploc bag, close the zipper, and move the bag around to coat the tuna filets with the marinade.
+Let the tuna marinate in refrigerator for up to 30 minutes.

 3. Cook the orzo in a pan in boiling water according to the package directions.